AMC Rebel: 1970

-The 1970 model year brought changes to the four-door sedan and two-door hardtop in the form of a restyled rear-end featuring a large bumper now housing the taillights as well as unique C-pillar shapes for the sedan and hardtop that flowed into raised rear quarters.
-The hardtop body style was changed to a more sloping roofline with upswept reverse-angle quarter windows, giving them "a somewhat huskier look for 1970".
-The taillights were integrated into a new loop rear bumper with Rebel spelled out between them.
+The 1970 model year Rebels were introduced on 3 September 1969, bringing styling changes to the four-door sedan and two-door hardtop.
+The Rebel sedans and hardtop models were now two inches (51 mm) longer.
+The rear was restyled to feature a large bumper with integrated taillights with Rebel spelled out between them.
+Unique C-pillar shapes for the sedan and hardtop flowed into raised rear quarters.
+The two-door hardtop redesign featured a sloping roofline into the rear deck with broad C-pillars.
+The bodyside and pillar were emphasized by upswept reverse-angle quarter windows with the beltline kicked up where the hardtop's rear windows swept upward and tapered back to the end of the fender blending with the rear bumper sides.
 The four-door sedans also had an altered roofline with a slimmer C-pillar and larger, squared-off rear door windows.
 Similarly, as on the coupe, the beltline kicked up beneath the trailing edge of the rear door windows and then tapered back to the same rear fascia as on the hardtop.
-The Rebel sedans and hardtop models were two inches (51 mm) longer than previously.
-The Rebel station wagons saw no change to their rooflines, doors, and rear fascias.
+The new design gave them "a somewhat huskier look for 1970".

+The rear end of Rebel station wagons was mostly unchanged with the same C- and D-pillars as well as doors and side windows, but a new roof panel accommodated a longer 6 ft luggage rack and new wraparound vertical taillamps with backup lamps in the lowest segment.
+Two- and three-row wagons included a dual-swing tailgate that could open down to extend even with the load bed or open like a door on its hinges on the left side.
+This opening assisted egress for the optional rear-facing third-row seat for two passengers.
+A key- and dashboard-operated electric tailgate window was included with the three-row station wagons.

-The grille was again revised with a horizontal split in the middle and the name, Rebel, was spelled out on the left lip of the hood.
+The grille was again revised with a horizontal split in the middle, and the name "Rebel" was spelled out on the left lip of the hood.
 The exterior trim, colors, and model identification locations were also modified for 1970.
 Rebels were available in base or SST trim.
-The effect of the changes was summarized by the Auto Editor of Popular Mechanics, "the Rebel has a 'no nonsense' air about it I find appealing.
+The SST models featured a wide upper body trim from the front side marker lamp to the front door handle.
+The SST station wagons were available in two-tone paint combinations for the body sides, or with simulated woodgrain trim.